ibm-cloud-docs/databases-for-redis/connecting-cli-client.md

 ## Installing `redis-cli`

 `redis-cli` is the official supported command line interface for Redis.
 Unfortunately, it does not support TLS connections.
-For that reason, we suggest you consider `redli` as a client (see the next section).

 If you do choose to use `redis-cli`, there are some extra configuration steps.
 It comes as part of the Redis package, so you need Redis installed locally to use it.
 On macOS, we recommend installing [brew](http://brew.sh) and then using `brew install redis` to get up and running.
 On Linux, refer to your distributions package manager for the latest Redis package or, if you are so inclined, [download the source](http://redis.io/download) and build it yourself.